Normbot8/NicoliNet/README.md

-# nicolinetbeta
+ # NicoliNet FULL RELEASE
-Betas for NicoliNet (there are currently no betas)
+This is DEFINITLY a good website.